pierrepo/mdner/README.md

   -c, --clear  Clear the annotation.
 ```

-### Generate json files

 Annotating json files requires manual annotation and must be in the `annotations` folder.
-Here is a site that allows it: [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/)

-Edit the json files :
+Use the JSON Corrector to annotate and edit json files by typing the following command :

 ```
 streamlit run scripts/JSON_Corrector.py
 ```

+Here is a site that allows it: [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/)